 Brian Kelsey started writing about Austin in 2007 after reading a story that claimed "100 people per day" were moving to the city--mostly from California--with no hard evidence to back it up.
 Armed with a background in research and data, he dispelled that myth and continued to write about Austin's economy, labor market, and population change for the next ten years.
 In 2012, Brian founded Civic Analytics LLC to help elected officials, business leaders, and others in Austin make data-driven decisions to improve their community.

-Brian Kelsey is an economic development researcher and consultant, who brings to every research challenge a rare combination of deep analytical thinking and the ability to explain complex information in simple terms.
-He has helped clients of all sizes — from rural communities to the White House — design, execute, and evaluate the results of economic development strategies.
+Brian Kelsey is a community, economic, and labor market analyst, who brings to every research challenge a rare combination of deep analytical thinking and the ability to explain complex information in simple terms.
+He has helped clients of all sizes — from rural communities to the White House — understand and improve local economies.